Average 2022 USMLE® Step 1 Match Scores by Medical Specialty

 Tables illustrating the average USMLE Step 1 match scores by medical specialty in 2022.

-As the USMLE® Step 1 exam became pass/fail earlier this year, this is likely to be one of the last National Residency Match Program (NRMP) Match cycles featuring an appreciable number of applicants with a 3-digit Step 1 score (and the score being a factor during their match process).
-If you’re curious about what the average Step 1 match scores by medical specialty were for your chosen residency, take a look at the tables below.
+If you’re curious to know what scores students needed to match your desired medical specialty back in 2022, take a look at the tables below.
 Data is available for US MD & DO students as well as IMGs.
 The data comes from the NRMP’s Charting Outcomes in the Match report.

 The average USMLE Step 1 match scores by medical specialty